By Rebecca Wolfe

 - What would you like the intern to do?

 - If the internship is a paid position, will the intern be paid an hourly wage?

 - Who will supervise the intern?

 - What kind of workspace will the intern have?

-- Will the student have a specific project to work on?
+- Will the student have a specific project you would like them to work on?

-- Provide an overview of what your organization does so potential interns better understand your
+- Provide an overview of what your organization does so potential interns will better understand your business and industry.

 - List potential projects, responsibilities and activities for your intern.

 - Determine a possible arrangement for the structure of the internship.

 3. Recruitment and selection: